This post may contain affiliate sales links. Please read my disclosure policy.

 - Add in butter if there isn't enough fat in the pan and saute onion with sausage until tender, about 5 minutes.
-Reduce heat to medium low.
-Slowly melt in velveeta.
-Once that is melted in and smooth, stir in monterey jack cheese little by little, along with tomatoes and green chiles.
+Reduce heat to medium-low.
+Slowly melt in Velveeta.
+Once that is melted in and smooth, stir in Monterey jack cheese little by little, along with tomatoes and green chiles.
 Queso will be quite thick, so stir in the 6 oz of evaporated milk to thin slightly.
 Taste and adjust seasonings as needed with salt and pepper.
 Keep queso covered and warm, over low heat.

-- Bring large pot of water to boil, about 12 cups of water.
+- Bring a large pot of water to boil, about 12 cups of water.
 Stir in about 2 tablespoons white vinegar.
 Reduce heat to gentle simmer.
 Crack eggs individually into small bowls and pour into hot water, cooking two at a time.
 Cook 3 minutes and then transfer eggs to paper towels to drain.
 Continue cooking until all eggs are poached.

-- To assemble, toast english muffins and spread each half with 1 tablespoon prepared butter.
+- To assemble, toast English muffins and spread each half with 1 tablespoon prepared butter.
 Top each half with one poached egg.
 Pour over warm queso and top with any desired toppings.
 Serve immediately.

 Ok, I wanted something new but without a trip to the store.
 I recently had a great Benedict at a restaurant and this recipe looked great.
 I subbed Texas toast for muffins, bacon for sausage and Tostitos for queso to make it nice and easy.
 It was beautiful and delicious.